Welcome to Year Six!

 - Children are allowed to drink water throughout the school day.
 We therefore ask that you provide your child with a reusable water bottle which can be kept outside the classroom and refilled as needed.

 - Children are encouraged to bring their own healthy snack for morning break such as a piece of fruit.
 Snacks such as crisps, sweets or chocolate bars are not allowed.

-- Both Year 6 classes will be taking part in PE on a Friday morning so please ensure your child has a full PE kit in school which can be stored in their lockers.
+- Both Year 6 classes will be taking part in PE on a Tuesday afternoon.
+Please ensure they come to school in their PE kit on this day.

 - Your child’s reading record will be checked on a weekly basis and their reading books will be changed frequently.
 Please encourage your child to read independently or with an adult at home for approximately 15 minutes a day.
 After each reading session we encourage our Year Six children to fill in their reading record detailing what they have read and with whom.

 - Homework will be sent home on a daily basis.
 Each piece of homework should take no longer than 15 minutes to complete and will build upon the skills we have been focusing on in class that week.
 All homework is expected to be returned to school by 9am the next day in order to self-mark and address any misconceptions that might have occurred.
 Please ensure your child is completing their homework at home, if they have any issues please feel free to contact the class teacher.

 - Missing or incomplete homework will result in them joining the homework club at school, where they will miss a break time to complete the work.

 We thank you in advance for your support this year.